Circuit Breaker Definition, Working Principle and Arcing Phenomenon

 The function of a circuit breaker is to isolate the faulty point of the power system in case of abnormal conditions such as faults.

-Protective relay is another important device in power system switchgear.
+A protective relay is another important device in the power system switchgear.
 Relay detects abnormal conditions and sends a tripping signal to the circuit breaker.
-After receiving tripping command from the relay, the circuit breaker isolates the faulty part from the power system.
+After receiving the tripping command from the relay, the circuit breaker isolates the faulty part from the power system.

 A circuit breaker essentially consists of fixed and moving contacts, called electrodes.
 These contacts are placed in the closed chamber containing a fluid containing medium (either liquid or gas) which quenches the arc formed between the contacts.

 Under normal operating conditions, these contacts remain closed and will not open automatically until and unless the system becomes faulty.

 The contacts can be opened manually or by remote control whenever desired.